neilboyd/me/NDC-Sydney-2016.md

 - Different range of tech - not just .Net
 - Lots of talk about functional programming, but attendees didn't seem so impressed that they would actually use it
 - Lots of talk about .Net Core, but still very much a 1.0 release
-- Mention slow internet and Pokemon Go
+- Mention slow internet and Pokemon Go (perhaps I can mention this in keynote talk)
 - Not much talk about security in microservices, although it was mentioned, which is why the talk was disappointing

 Microservice seems to be more of a concept and a buzzword than an actual thing